 Unexpected medical bills top the list of health care costs that Americans are afraid they will not be able to afford.
-While the public agrees that surprise medical bills should be a top health care priority, policy solutions have been elusive.
+The public agrees that surprise medical bills should be a top health care priority, and policy solutions are attainable.

 This resource center provides policymakers with a dedicated, independent source of information on ways to address surprise medical bills.
 Our experts are also available to provide technical assistance and unbiased feedback on your questions about surprise medical bills.